Do a business energy audit

 No

-Alternatively, introduce access codes that staff enter at the printer to start their printing and reduce the amount of wasted printing.
+Access codes to start the printer can also reduce the amount of wasted printing.

 Are battery chargers for phones, tablets and other personal devices disconnected once the device is charged?
 Yes